 It’s no secret that the company Johnny’s and Associates has a strong hold on the boy band industry in Japan, ever since forming their first group in the 60s.
 Popular groups include/included

-and the most newly debuted group, Naniwa Danshi.
+and one of the more newly debuted groups, Naniwa Danshi.

 The other major company producing boy bands is LDH, with their concept of having 2 vocalists and several dancers in one group.
 LDH groups include